cainex/CarND-LaneLines-P1/writeup_template.md

    1. Processing time

       Because this is implemented as a pipeline, I believe the pipe stages could be processed in parallel.
-This would incur an initial latency for the first lane lines to be
+This would incur an initial latency for the first lane lines to be detected, but the overall processing for a single thread could be reduced.

+   2. Reducing loss of lane line

+      To address the issue of losing lanes if they drift outside the region of interest too far, the region of interest could be made to be adaptive.
+We know that the delta between frames should be relatively small, so the region of interest could be recalibrated every frame using the detected lanes as the origin point.
+To further reduce noise, the geometry of the ROI could be changed to follow the particular lines as two polygons rather than a single polygon.

+      To mitigate the particular issue of losing lock on a lane line due to too many "garbage frames", and count of frames where new data was not able to be used could be tracked.
+If the count exceeded a low threshold, the "training" could be re-initiated.

+   3. Curves not lines

+      It should be possible to use the initial stages of this pipeline, however, instead of fitting a line to the data, we could fit a curve.
+This would give of more precision to the lane line detection and allow for predicting upcoming turns sooner.